 - Residency Research Project

-- Residents must have a valid California Intern License to work prior to receiving their California Pharmacy License.
+Residents must have a valid California Intern License before the start of residency.

 Residents must be eligible for licensure in California and be licensed by October 1st of their residency year.